nathan-mullings-dev/pandas-matplotlib-seaborn-project/README.md

 ## Overview 🌍

-This repository showcases a hands-on workbook that provides practical experience with data analysis and visualization using **Pandas**, **Matplotlib**, and **Seaborn** in **Google Colab**.
+This repository showcases a hands-on workbook that provides practical experience with data analysis and visualization using Python libraries - **Pandas**, **Matplotlib**, and **Seaborn** in **Google Colab**.
 The workbook is centered around working with GDP per capita data for various countries, allowing me to manipulate, analyze, and visualize economic data using Python.

 ---